vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 THE appearance of this work was adumbrated

 in the Artha-Pafcaka or The "Five Truths", in the pages of the JRAS (Journal of the Royal Asiatic Society), p.
 565, July 1910.
 It was to have appeared in the same Journal, but for paucity of space for a work extending over more than 45 pages.
-It was decided therefore to bring out an independent edition in India, which, as a book of reference for all time on the Višishţâ-'dvaita Philosophy and Religion, is expected to be more accommodating to the general reader than if it appeared in an academic Journal inaccessible to all.
+It was decided therefore to bring out an independent edition in India, which, as a book of reference for all time on the Viśishţâ-'dvaita Philosophy and Religion, is expected to be more accommodating to the general reader than if it appeared in an academic Journal inaccessible to all.
 Being an academic work itself, the printing of it in propria forma demanded by the exigencies of Sarhskṛta orthography, was made possible by the Meykandan Press, under the supervision of its intelligent pro- prietor Mr. J. N. Ramanathan, of Madras, under- taking to meet all the requirements incidental to such a work.
 It is hoped the readers will find the justness of my remarks when they may come to examine it for themselves.

 2. In the shape of introduction to the work, very little need be written, it seeme to me, inasmuch

 ji

-YATİNDRA-MATA-DĪPIKĀ

 as scholars are more in need of original matter than attempts made at theses for which there seems at present no warranty.
 But if a popular introduction were yet deemed necessary, my work called the Vade Mecum of Vedanta affords an appropriate pourparler to the Yatindra-Mata-Dipika, the work which, with this preface, makes its debut into the arena of Indology.
 The necessity also for such preliminaries is as far as possible obviated by the copious foot-notes which will be found sprinkled in sufficient profusion, in almost every page, not only to elucidate the abstruse subject-matter but as well to reduce to the utmost minimum the jejune nature which is a sine qua non of all academic studies, the Oriental in a large measure.
 The desideratum for a separate glossary of technical terms which by necessity teem in all works of an academic nature, is met by the scheme, adopted in this work, of inditing all such terms side by side their English, in brackets or otherwise.
 Facilities for comprehension are better afforded, I trust, by this mode than if they had to be procured by constant references to glossary at the sacrifice of time, with mental poise liable to be ruffled by such a process of glossarial interference, at every step of a perusal.
 Strictest fidelity to the original Samskṛta might, it is feared, have led to the English rendering being found stiff and in places lacking, peradventure, in clarity.
 But this is due more to the